bcgov/sbc-pay/jobs/ftp-poller/README.md

 # SFTP Poller project

-Polls the SFTP folder and if a settlement file is found , uploads to minio and sends a NATS message.
+Polls the SFTP folder and if a settlement file is found , uploads to minio and sends a Pub/Sub message using gcloud CLI.

 ## Openshift commands